resilar/crchack/README.md

     CRC(x ^ y ^ z) = CRC(x) ^ CRC(y) ^ CRC(z), for |x| = |y| = |z|

-The method can be viewed as applying this rule repeatedly to produce an invertible system of linear equations.
+The method can be viewed as applying this rule repeatedly to construct an invertible system of linear equations.
 Solving the system tells us which bits in the input data need to be flipped.

 The intuition is that flipping each input bit causes a fixed difference in the resulting checksum (independent of the values of the neighbouring bits).
-This, in addition to knowing the required difference, gives a system of linear equations over GF(2).
-The system of equations can then be expressed in a matrix form and solved with, e.g., the Gauss-Jordan elimination algorithm.
+This, in addition to knowing the required difference, produces a system of linear equations over [GF(2)](https://en.wikipedia.org/wiki/Finite_field).
+The system of equations can then be expressed in a matrix form and solved with, for example, the Gauss-Jordan elimination algorithm.
+Special care is needed to handle overdetermined and underdetermined systems.

 Notice that the CRC function is treated as a "black box", i.e., the internal CRC parameters are used only for evaluation.
 Therefore, the same approach is